milkbag19/Group-Chat-Client-Server-Java-Sockets-/README.md

 - Sometimes the server doesnt understand that the client has exited, so to exit correctly type "logout" in the client.

 ![](Capture.PNG)

+# Want to know what ip the server is using?
+- The person running the server can go to https://whatismyipaddress.com to find the IP.